DISCLAIMER - "CHEETAH" IS A WORK OF FICTION. DO NOT ATTEMPT TO RECREATE ANY OF THE EVENTS DEPICTED IN "CHEETAH".

 CLICK THE CHEETAHS FOR SOUNDTRACK PAGE!

-This is a work in progress.
+is a work in progress.

 Cha pt e r 1

 Next, we buy more lions from Africa and let them roam free in the streets, and let them eat all the little children.
 Then, I move to Madagascar and do a crap-ton of coke.
 I then take a private jet to Brazil and have some civet cat shit coffee, following which I kill the civet cat.
 Now in Brazil, I do more coke, and get blown by hookers from the favelas.
 Yes, I enjoy being in the company of fellow down-to-earth people from humble backgrounds.
 However, I am a benevolent man, so I pay for their pedicures afterwards.
 Better Call Saul reference.
-I then kill the hookers (but I really only just strangle them and they just happen to stop breathing) and move into a hotel room in Rome.
+I then kill the hookers (I mean I really only just happen to strangle them and they just happen to stop breathing) and move into a hotel room in Rome.
 I attend an opera on a calm Thursday evening.
 I do more coke, and kill a stray cat by beating its head against the Colosseum.
 Its blood drips from my eyelashes.

 I go back to my room and pull out the gun (that I bought illegally) from underneath my pillow.
 I put the barrel in my mouth and pull the trigger.
 Pull the trigger on a brand new Porsche 911!
 I now drive erratically, having consumed 4 bottles (litres? gallons?) of Rome’s finest wine, along with a small, but healthy helping of MDMA (it helps me relax).
 “Life is beautiful,” is the thought that arises in my mind as I ejaculate in my pants.
 Luckily, I am wearing a diaper.
 I'm into that sort of thing.
 I drive all the way down to Venice and scream at the locals asking them where I can find Antonio as I throw up in my mouth.
 This place reminds me of Venice beach, although I’ve never actually been.
 Bile runs down the arms of my shirt.
 I grab a random tourist and begin beating their face in, as I cry to God for forgiveness, wailing into the night like a cello twisting inside a pressure cooker.
 Suddenly, I receive a vision - a vision that beckons with a call that I simply cannot refuse - and realise I must fly down to Amsterdam to get my face sat on by a woman who has her bush trimmed down to a cute little heart.
 I am on the flight, and I am being handcuffed for biting the tongue off of one of the -

 I now have a rope.
 A rope that I am tying around the ceiling fan in my room.
 Bangkok is great.
-I seem to have lost the ability of experiencing post-nut clarity along with the loss of my left testicle.
+I seem to have lost the ability of experiencing post-nut clarity with the loss of my left testicle.
 I am alone, but not lonely.
 I have my rope with me.

 I am in a fever dream ia am in a fever dream i a mu ai i am in a fever dream i am in a agever frame i am in a fever fream this is a fever team this is a forever dream this is a fever fream is is nt real

 I am conscious again and I take my diaper off.
 I need to jerk off.
-It takes me a while, but I nut and my ejaculate is stained red and tastes metallic.
+It takes me a while, but I nut and my ejaculate is weak and stained red and tastes metallic.
 I look around me and realise that I’m still in Mumbai.
 I take a step forward, and my foot lands on an open-faced used sanitary napkin with a rotting egg on it.
 I am hungry.
 I am naked.

 I pull my phone out and begin listening to “Tarantula” by Wavves.
 I order a pizza.
 Halfway through eating it, I vomit it all up, along with half a can of Dr. Pepper I had had the previous night.
 But, I’m not rich, so I scoop it all up off the pavement and eat it.
 Dirt, and all.
 I suck the marrow out of my broken forearm.